f-eiyu/vantage-masters-plusplus/README.md

 re-creating it, at a baseline, and maybe even adding some cool new stuff to it (hence the ++)!

+## todo
+- give Wall visual feedback
+- refactor dealDamage() to be a natialCard method instead of a boardSpace method
+- refactor the board into its own object with coherent methods

 ## User stories
 ### MVP goals
 - Play the Vantage Masters card game against the computer.